Gyirong County: Special places

+Secondly, there is Sanjen Valley which is located at the foot of Sanchen Glaciers and Yangra Mountain.
+It is also called a Hidden Valley of Tibet.
+It is very small valley where there are many yak shed but not any human settlement and only used seasonally by the Nomadic peoples of Nepal and Tibet.

+Administration divisions

+Gyirong County is divided into 2 towns and 4 townships.

 Transportation

-Up to 1960 one of the main trade routes between Nepal and Tibet passed through this region.
+Up to 1960, one of the main trade routes between Nepal and Tibet passed through this region.
 Easily accessible from Nepal, it was used several times as an entrance gate for military actions from the site of Nepal against Tibet.
 In 2017, Chinese soldiers began building a new road on the Tibetan side of the border, and intend to continue construction into Nepal via Rasuwa pending approval from Kathmandu.

 A possibility of a transborder railway link along a similar route (Gyirong to Kathmandu via Rasuwa) is considered as well.